w6thsi/mendeley-javascript-sdk/README.md

 To use as an AMD module you'll need an AMD loader like [requirejs][] or [webpack][].

-The only hard-dependency is jquery 1.10.1 or above (it may work with earlier versions but these are untested).

 Some ECMAScript5 features are used so for older browsers you may need to shim these methods, for example with [es5-shim][].